prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-pb.md

 Initialize the `BannerAdView` with properties:

-- `configId` - an ID of Stored Impression on the Prebid server.
+- `configId` - an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
 - `size` - the size of the ad unit which will be used in the bid request.

 #### Step 2: Load the Ad